Koleso333/KislinkaCore/README.md

 Application framework built on Python + PyQt6.

 KislinkaCore is a runtime engine for desktop applications.
 You write the logic — the core handles the window, theming, navigation, audio, graphics, localization, and data storage.
-Documentation is created for version 0.1.1b1
+Documentation is created for version 0.1.1b1 (and commits)
 ---

 ## Table of Contents